 Farrow and Ball Railings is one of Farrow and Ball’s most popular colours, and it’s easy to see why!
 This soft black has undertones of blue which is perfect for creating both dramatic interiors and striking exteriors alike, with a variety of finishes available depending on where and how you want to use it.

-Farrow and Ball paints are eco friendly, non toxic, low VOC, and child safe, which is why they are one of my top choices for non-toxic paint.
-Today I’m going to be sharing some examples of how you can use Railings in your home to create an unique and unforgettable design.
+Farrow and Ball paints are eco-friendly, non-toxic, low VOC, and child safe, which is why they are one of my top choices for non-toxic paint.
+Today I’m going to be sharing some examples of how you can use Railings in your home to create a unique and unforgettable design.

 Let’s take a look!

 10 Beautiful Examples of How to Use Farrow and Ball Railings in Your Home

 Farrow and Ball Railings has been used on the walls in this gorgeous eclectic living room.
 The deep blue-black of Railings works well with the iron black of the fireplace, while the light-coloured wooden floor lifts the space ensuring it’s not too dark.

 Farrow and Ball Railings in a Loft Bedroom

 My personal favourite is this loft bedroom by Amanda Cotton from House Lust.
 All of the interiors in her home are gorgeous, but this bedroom steals the show.
 Pink and blue are one of my favourite colour combinations, and they work so well together in this room with Railings used on the walls.
 The gold accents in the furniture, artwork, and lighting are the perfect finishing touch in this dramatic interior.

 Railings looks wonderful when paired with natural wood, as you can see from this kitchen design.
 The dark colour of the cabinets looks quite smart, but the rustic wooden worktop gives the kitchen a relaxed, country vibe.